 Ovaries are the main reproductive organs of the female body.
 They produce ova.
 Females are born with hundreds of undeveloped female egg cells (ova).
-These eggs are stored in the ovaries and release every month, after puberty.
+These eggs are stored in the ovaries and released every month, after puberty.

 Unused eggs dissolve and pass out during the time of menstruation.
 Ovaries also act as endocrine glands and produce hormones like estrogens and progesterone.

 It is a pair of long convoluted tubes that carry oval or eggs from the ovary to the uterus.
 Through the fallopian tube, the eggs cell travels to the uterus.

 Each ovary is joined to the uterus by a fallopian tube.
 In the fallopian tube, these are very tiny hairs called cilia that help in the smooth passage of the matured egg to the uterus.